charmed-kubernetes/bundle/README.md

  - This bundle is not supported on LXD because Juju needs to use a LXD profile that can run Docker containers.
- - Killing the the Kubernetes leader will result in loss of private key infrastructure (PKI).
+ - Killing the the Kubernetes master will result in loss of private key infrastructure (PKI).
  - No easy way to address the pods from the outside world.
  - The storage feature with ZFS does not work with trusty at this time because